anilkumarshrestha/kuosc/README.md

 # KUOSC
-This is a Kathmanu University Open Source Community (KUOSC) website.
+The repository holds the official website for Kathmandu University Open Source Community ( KUOSC )